AL-AlamySploit/termux-ngrok/README.md

 O Ngrok is a service that provides servers behind NAT networks and firewalls that make public connections to document tunnels.

-#  Instalando ngrok no Termux
+#  Install a tool nagrok

 <pre><span class="pl-c"></span> #command </span>